 Key audit matter: How our audit addressed the key audit matter: Assessment of impairment indicators of Exploration and evaluation assets.
-Our approach to addressing the matter included the following procedures, among others: Refer to Note 3 - Accounting policy: Exploration and evaluation assets, significant judgments, and significant estimates and assumptions; and Note 6 - Exploration and evaluation assets.
-Evaluated the reasonableness of management's assessment of impairment indicators, which included the following: Management assesses at each reporting period whether there is an indication that the carrying value of exploration • Assessed the Company's market capitalization in comparison to the Company's net assets, which may be an indication of impairment.
+Our approach to addressing the matter included the following procedures, among others: Refer to Note 3 - Material accounting policy: Exploration and evaluation assets, significant judgments, and significant estimates and assumptions; and Note 4 - Exploration and evaluation assets. č Management assesses at each reporting period whether there is an indication that the carrying value of exploration Assessed the Company's market capitalization in comparison to the Company's net assets, which may be an indication of impairment.